colussim/terraform-aks-sonarqube-db/README.md

 * An Azure service principal for terraform.
 * Microsoft SQL Server command line tools (mssql)

-For the Azure service principal for terraform I made the request to our IT it has been created and associated to our subscription and our resource group : rg-services-01.

 Its initialization for our terraform workflow is in the **providers.tf** file in the section :
 ```